Dynamic Markups

 -

-- Navigate to a node or a user: Identify the relevant node or user account where you wish to apply the dynamic markup settings.
+- Navigate to a node or user: Identify the relevant node or user account where you wish to apply the dynamic markup settings.

 - Click on the 'Operational Settings' tab: Within the node or user account, locate the 'Operational Settings' tab and click on it.

 By completing these steps, you will have successfully enabled and configured the Dynamic Markup feature for the specified client account.
+This will allow you to dynamically adjust markups and optimize pricing for enhanced competitiveness and profitability.

-To configure the Dynamic Markup feature effectively, follow these guidelines for each parameter
+To configure the Dynamic Markup feature effectively, follow these guidelines for each parameter:

 - Markup Type: Set the markup type to "Group by price key" for the default recommended settings.
 This setting allows for advanced grouping of prices, which is beneficial for optimizing pricing strategies.

 - Parity Price Delta: Define the desired price delta (in the default user currency) to determine parity among the two lowest-priced Market Price Source (MPS) offers with parity offers.
+This helps ensure price competitiveness and alignment with the market.

-This setting allows you to adjust prices for non-parity offers, enabling you to remain competitive even when not at parity with the market. - Results Output: Choose the desired offer type to output based on the Dynamic Markup logic.
+- Amount Below/Above Market Price: Specify the desired percentage price decrease allowed for non-parity offers.
+This setting allows you to adjust prices for non-parity offers, enabling you to remain competitive even when not at parity with the market.

-Markup limits - Min & Max
+Markup Limits - Min & Max

-The system will attempt to lower the price of all DMT packages, provided that it remains higher than the Goal Price, while adhering to the Min Markup value.
-In other words, the system will strive to decrease the price as close as possible to the Goal Price, considering the specified Min Markup value.
+The Min Markup Limit sets a threshold for Dynamic Markup Target (DMT) packages.
+The system will attempt to lower the price of all DMT packages, provided that it remains higher than the Goal Price while adhering to the Min Markup value.
+In other words, the system will strive to decrease the price as close as possible to the Goal Price while considering the specified Min Markup value.

 If no Min Markup Limit is defined, the system will reduce the price up to the node's minimum static markup.
 This ensures that the final price stays within the acceptable range and maintains consistency with the node's pricing policies.

-determines the upper threshold for Dynamic Markup Target (DMT) packages.
-The system will attempt to increase the price of all DMT packages up to the Goal Price, while ensuring that the total markup does not exceed the specified Max Markup Limit.
+The Max Markup Limit determines the upper threshold for Dynamic Markup Target (DMT) packages.
+The system will attempt to increase the price of all DMT packages up to the Goal Price while ensuring that the total markup does not exceed the specified Max Markup Limit.

-How Dynamic Markups are reflected
+How Dynamic Markups Are Reflected

+Once Dynamic Markup is enabled, it operates behind the scenes, grouping identical rooms from various suppliers using sophisticated business logic.
 It applies markups according to predefined settings and configurations, then incorporates these markups into the GetPackages Response, which includes the package details.

 To view markups for different rooms, refer to the session logs, which provide two options: